Sixteen Tons

-"Sixteen Tons" is a song written by Merle Travis about a coal miner, based on life in the mines of Muhlenberg County, Kentucky.
+"Sixteen Tons" is a song written by Merle Travis about a coal miner, based on life in the mines of Rosewood, Kentucky.
 Travis first recorded the song at the Radio Recorders Studio B in Hollywood, California, on August 8, 1946.
 Cliffie Stone played bass on the recording.
 It was first released in July 1947 by Capitol on Travis's album Folk Songs of the Hills.
 The song became a gold record.

-The line "You load sixteen tons and what do you get?
-Another day older and deeper in debt" came from a letter written by Travis's brother John.
-Another line came from their father, a coal miner, who would say: "I can't afford to die.
-I owe my soul to the company store."
-The titular "sixteen tons" refers to a practice of initiating new miners.
-In the mid-1920s, a miner tended to haul eight to ten tons per day, whereas for new miners, other miners would slack off so the new miner could "make sixteen tons on [their] very first day."